Thursday, November 3, 2011

 In the past three years, the market has warmed to my view that uncurated, general search engines are a less-than-perfect tool for finding information online.
 More recent studies from the USC's Center for the Digital Future showed that user satisfaction with search results declined to 62% in 2006, and again to 51% in 2008.
 A survey commissioned by Yahoo! curiously issued a damning indictment of search engine results: 85% of initial search queries fail to return the information users were seeking, causing the users to try and try again, resulting in "search engine fatigue."
 A study from the UK exposed as a myth the notion of a “Google Generation” of young people with native ability to find information online.

-And now a growing chorus of observers is acknowledging that search engines often fail the user.
+Now a growing chorus of observers is acknowledging that search engines often fail the user.
 The impetus is the rise of “content farms,” which assure that search engines are only going to get worse at delivering quality results on the first search results page.
 Demand Media, Associated Content, Mahalo, Bukisa, eHow, HubPages and a voracious pack of others are paying freelance writers a modest per-article fee to create tens of thousands of articles each day.
-And these companies excel at getting their content to rank high in search engines, regardless of quality.
+These companies excel at getting their content to rank high in search engines, regardless of quality.

 The biggest challenge with these sites, paradoxically, is that some of the content is actually good, and most of it reads well.
 But, as Richard MacManus of ReadWriteWeb wrote after analyzing Demand Media’s content, it “lacks passion and often also lacks knowledge of the topic at hand.”
 Worse, the quality varies greatly from article to article – these brands stand for nothing other than “we create lots of content cheaply, SEO it superbly, and monetize it well.”
 Since no flashing neon lights warn “keyword-ridden trash” for weak submissions, the average Internet user does not know that the article was written in 20 minutes by someone with no expertise on the topic.